 The Foundation has established several endowment funds.
 Distributions from the General Endowment and the Foundation's Program-Restricted Endowments benefit the heritage, music, outreach, scholarship or youth programs.
-Distributions from the Associates Funds provide grants to the Barbershop Harmony Society chapters and districts or other Associates of the Foundation.
+Distributions from the Associates Funds provide grants to the Associates of the Foundation that relate to the Foundation's mission.
 The Foundation's Program-Restricted Endowments and Associates Funds are based on signed donor agreements which outline the spending policies and classification of the investment earnings (losses).
 The donor agreements provide that investment income (loss) increases (decreases) the endowment corpus (principal balance).
 In the absence of such donor restrictions, the Foundation would follow the Uniform Prudent Management of Institutional Funds Act of 2006 ("UPMIFA") and Tennessee's State Uniform Prudent Management of Institutional Funds Act ("SUPMIFA").